November 21, 2024

 Cork flooring has several beneficial qualities that make it ideal for kitchen use.
 It is:

 -Comfortable underfoot: Unlike hard tile or wood, cork flooring is soft and cushiony.
-This makes it more comfortable to stand on for long periods of time while cooking or performing other kitchen tasks.
+This makes it more comfortable to stand on for long periods while cooking or performing other kitchen tasks.

 -Sound-dampening: Cork flooring absorbs sound waves, which helps keep the kitchen quieter.
 This can be especially helpful if you have a large family or plan to entertain frequently in the kitchen.